 Is summary dismissal the same as instant dismissal?

 Instant and summary dismissal are not necessarily the same.
-Instant dismissal without following a fair and lawful disciplinary procedure, such as investigating any allegations of gross misconduct, may expose the employer to unfair dismissal claim for unfair dismissal.
+Instant dismissal without following a fair and lawful disciplinary procedure, such as investigating any allegations of gross misconduct, may expose the employer to claims for unfair dismissal.

 How can DavidsonMorris help with summary dismissal?